OpenPrograms/Fingercomp-Programs/libaevent/README.md

 `engine:event(name: string)(data: table[, once: bool]):get()` | Returns the event's payload.
 `engine:push(evtinst: table)` | Pushes the event instance.
 `engine:subscribe(name: string, priority: number, handler: function)` | Assigns a callable (function or table with defined `__call`) to an event with a specific priority.
+`engine:stdEvent(name: string)` | Registers a signal listener, which converts signal to the advanced event.

 ### Sample code
 ```lua